pachyderm/pachyderm/doc/docs/master/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 inputs.
 If you need to update two or more input repos, you might not want pipeline jobs for each state change.
-You can issue a transaction to start commits in each of the input repos, which puts them both in the same [commit set](../../../concepts/advanced-concepts/globalID/), creating a single downstream commit in the pipeline repo.
+You can issue a transaction to start commits in each of the input repos, which puts them both in the same [global commit](../../../concepts/advanced-concepts/globalID/), creating a single downstream commit in the pipeline repo.
 After the transaction, you can put files and finish the commits at will, and **the pipeline job will run once all the input commits have been finished**.